ionic-team/capacitor/site/docs-md/basics/configuring-your-app.md

       "192.0.2.1"
     ]
   },
+  // Background color of Capacitor WebView for both iOS and Android unless also declared inside ios or android objects "backgroundColor": "#ffffffff",
   "android": {
+    // Background color of Capacitor WebView for Android only "backgroundColor": "#ffffffff",
     // On Android, if you are loading the app from a remote/testing server from https
     // protocol, you need to enable mixed content mode to allow the WebView to load
     // files from different schemes such as capacitor-content:// or capacitor-file://